ekote/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-1/exercise-1.md

 ![Step](../screenshots/1/new/41.jpg)

 ## 1.3.6.
 Load to Table (Delta Table) Parquet Data
-To transform the Parquet data into a Delta table, click the three dots next to the file name as shown on the screen, then select `Load Tables`, and choose `New Table` option as presented on the screen.
+To transform the Parquet data into a Delta table, click the three dots next to the file name as shown on the screen, then select `Load to Tables`, and choose `New Table` option as presented on the screen.
 ![Step](../screenshots/1/new/42.jpg)

 ## 1.3.7.
 Select and Name New Table